mkplague/ops/biological/viruses/SarsCoV3/readme.md

   - New variant replicable, "Self-Replication"
     - Sources and events producing self replication of entity by means of another bioviruses and proteins or stimulous
+    - "Ghost Code" create a strong shield to protect the dna,mrna of pathogen

+- Target:
+  - Central Nervous system

 ---